mgunn001/WebArchiving-SeminarCourse/README.md

 * If there is a kind of intermediate progress show on each memento would had been great.

 * I realise the process is stuck, or maybe not showing any progress , except there is an icon showing the crawl is running.

+### Are these Seeds enough ?
+And how can someone use this collection.
+With the Archiving been done on these seeds, I can see that this data is preserved for ever until Archive-It and webrecorder decides to shutdown, And thanks to WSDL Group that i do have the local copies beacuse of WAIL and Warcreate.
+I can say that these 15 seeds covered almost every insight about the terrible incident that happened.

+### Resource Change Indentification